 Overreliance on gurus presents serious risks.
-Successful investors are not infallible—Buffett’s aversion to tech stocks in the 2000s cost years of underperformance, while Cathie Wood’s celebrated bets on innovation faced sharp reversals in 2022.
+Successful investors are not infallible---Buffett's aversion to tech stocks in the 2000s cost years of underperformance, while Cathie Wood's celebrated bets on innovation faced sharp reversals in 2022.

-At the extreme, charismatic figures have drawn investors into echo chambers or, worse, deception: Bernie Madoff cultivated an aura of untouchable sophistication; Elizabeth Holmes’ “tech guru” persona attracted billions before Theranos crumbled.
+At the extreme, charismatic figures have drawn investors into echo chambers or, worse, deception: Bernie Madoff cultivated an aura of untouchable sophistication; Elizabeth Holmes' ,,tech guru'' persona attracted billions before Theranos crumbled.
 In the market, overconfidence, confirmation bias, and groupthink can spread dangerously fast.